 The nurses sent to South Africa, unlike those who went to the Yukon under the VON banner, wore uniforms supplied by the Canadian army.

 In 1904, the CAF completely reformed its medical services.
-As part of the administrative restructuring, it was decided that the nursing corps would become part of the Reserves, a section of the Armed Forces composed of semi-permanent members who, as the name implies, would supplement regular sections if armed conflict arose.
-Twenty-five nurses were selected to form the corps.
+As part of the administrative restructuring, it was decided that the nursing service would become part of the Reserves, a section of the Armed Forces composed of semi-permanent members who, as the name implies, would supplement regular sections if armed conflict arose.
+Twenty-five nurses were selected to form the service.

 The Canadian Army Nurses: Who Were They

 At the dawn of World War I, the nursing profession was a sector of female professional employment that was expanding and becoming structured.
 Nurses represented only 2 percent of the female workforce as a whole — a negligible proportion.
 7